huishenlab/biscuit/docs/alignment/biscuitblaster.md

 # The biscuitBlaster Pipeline

-The biscuitBlaster pipeline combines BISCUIT, samblaster, and samtools to align reads, mark duplicates, sort, and index the aligned reads in an easy one-liner.
+The biscuitBlaster pipeline combines BISCUIT, samblaster, and samtools to align reads, mark duplicates, sort, and index the aligned reads in an easy two-step process.

 Depending on the downstream analysis goals of the user, there are two pipelines available.